Camp beds and bread for Shanghai's quarantined COVID cases | Health

 - China

+Under China's zero-COVID policy, everyone who tests positive must quarantine at designated sites.
+President Xi Jinping has insisted that China sticks to the policy, known as "dynamic COVID clearance", while the global pandemic remains so serious, and has promised those enduring lockdowns that persistence will win out in the end.

-Shanghai is doubling down on the policy, converting schools, recently finished apartment blocks and exhibition halls into quarantine centres, the largest of which can hold 50,000 people.
+For Shanghai, the policy means converting schools, recently finished apartment blocks and exhibition halls into quarantine centres, the largest of which can hold 50,000 people.
 Authorities said last week they had set up more than 60 facilities.

 But the conditions vary widely and some have drawn howls of criticism from the public.
-The Shanghai government did not immediately respond to a request for comment about conditions at the facilities.
+Asked about conditions, the Shanghai government referred Reuters to a transcript of an April 8 news conference in which a city official said isolation sites were built according to government guidelines.
+It said it was not aware of the facility in the video and was checking.

 Authorities have not provided details on the numbers of people in quarantine but the city has recorded more than 280,000 COVID infections since March.
 While state media shows hospitals with just two or three patients per room, people sent to Shanghai's exhibition centres live side by side with thousands of others, without walls or showers, and with ceiling lights on around the clock.

 The woman who provided the video said she had been transferred there from a hotel facility with better conditions, where she had been staying for about 20 days.
-While there had tested negative once but now she feared she could get infected again.
+She had tested negative once but now she feared she could get infected again.

 "There are people here who are positive, who are coughing and running fevers - how can you mix the positive and negatives together?" she asked.